Jordan Poole NBA Preview vs. the Bucks

-Jordan Poole plus his Washington Wizards teammates take on the Milwaukee Bucks at 7:00 PM ET on Monday.
+Jordan Poole and his Washington Wizards teammates will take on the Milwaukee Bucks on Friday at 8:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.